![]() |

 11. "Encore" (5:07)

-1994 and Dirty Looks are still doing the sleaze metal thing despite the lack of interest from everyone.
-Could it be Dirty Looks are not just in it for the fame and fortune but actually have some integrity?
+1994 and Dirty Looks are still doing the sleaze metal thing despite the lack of interest from just about everyone and the media making claims that heavy metal was dead.
+Could it be Dirty Looks are not just in it for the fame and fortune but actually have some musical and artistic integrity?
 Could I be they like the style of music they play as opposed to following the the trends?
 Once again, Max Norman is brought in to produce for Henrik Ostergaard and Co.
-(Henrik is the only remaining original member at this point.)
+Henrik is the only remaining original member at this point, but the sound is still unmistakably Dirty Looks.
+Heavy, sleazy, catchy, rock and roll.

 2. "One Bad Leg" (3:40)